By combining ZED stereo cameras with Echo Dot speakers, you can build a cost-effective AI alarm system to help you maintain social distancing.

 The Node-RED open-source rules engine is a perfect companion for 3D cameras at the edge as it allows to quickly add other types of conditions to limit the amount of voice messages, and has an extensive nodes library that can be used to send alerts such as SMS, email and Slack notifications.

 These DIY alarm systems have been set-up in every Stereolabs office where team members are present.
 To ensure that wherever you are around the world you’re able to build your own smart alarm, we’re sharing the hardware and software used for this project.
-Here are the hardware components used for the alarm:
+Here are the hardware and software components used for the alarm: